ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   Store objects are immutable, as in that once they are created, they do not change nor can any other store object that they reference can be changed.
 The store plays a pivotal role in way Nix creates derivations for building software, as derivations themselves are specifications for running a given executable on the specified input.

   #framed_terms[
-    #terms.item[Opaque Datatype][A datatype with an internal structure that is not available for inspection.]
+    #terms.item[Opaque Datatypes][A datatype with an internal structure that is not available for inspection.]
     #terms.item[Nix Derivations][A  specification for running an executable on precisely defined input to produce on more store objects.
 These store objects are known as the derivation's _outputs_.
 Derivations are _built_, in which case the process is spawned according to the spec, and when it exits, required to leave behind files which will (after post-processing) become the outputs of the derivation.]
   ]